The cause of narcolepsy is unknown. In Europe, Japan, and the US, incidence is 0.2 to 1.6/1000. Narcolepsy is equally common in both sexes.

 Patients may also experience sleep attacks—episodes of sleep that strike without warning.
 Patients may feel refreshed when they awaken yet fall asleep again in a few minutes.

-Nighttime sleep may be unsatisfying and interrupted by vivid, frightening dreams.
+Nighttime sleep may be unsatisfying with frequent arousals and interrupted by vivid, frightening dreams.

 Consequences include low productivity, breaches in interpersonal relationships, poor concentration, low motivation, depression, a dramatic reduction in quality of life, and potential for physical injury (particularly due to motor vehicle collisions).

-Cataplexy: Momentary muscular weakness or paralysis occurs without loss of consciousness; it is evoked by sudden emotional reactions, such as mirth, anger, fear, joy, or, often, surprise.
+Momentary muscular weakness or paralysis occurs without loss of consciousness; it is evoked by sudden emotional reactions, such as laughter, anger, fear, joy, or, often, surprise.

-Cataplexy occurs in about three fourths of patients.
+Clinically significant cataplexy occurs in about 20% of patients.

-Sleep paralysis occurs in about one fourth of patients but also in some healthy children and, less commonly, in healthy adults.
+Sleep paralysis occurs in about 25% of patients but also in some healthy children and, less commonly, in healthy adults.

-Hypnagogic hallucinations occur in about one third of patients, are common among healthy young children, and occasionally occur in healthy adults.
+Hypnagogic hallucinations occur in about 30% of patients, are common among healthy young children, and occasionally occur in healthy adults.

 A history of cataplexy strongly suggests narcolepsy in patients with EDS.